Ying-34/Group-18-Sapphire-Snail/README.md

 ### Application Features
 * Users can search on this forum, which is linked to wiki database
-* Users can register or sign in the forum
+* Users can register and sign in the forum
 * Users can post a comment
+* Users can take notes on this forum

 ### Documentations
 * [API Docs](https://github.com/csdoris/Group-18-Sapphire-Snail/blob/main/frontend_/src/api/axios.js)